DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Anticipate
 "Know your enemy, and you've already won half the battle."
-- Decrease or increase one enemy Intention by up to 2.
+- Increase or decrease one enemy Intention by up to 2.
 - Heal 2 Stress.

 Cost: